 Who Watches the Watchmen: Evidence of the Effect of Body-Worn Cameras on New York City Policing

-A flurry of research examining the effect of body-worn cameras (BWCs) on policing has arrived at mixed and inconclusive set findings.
-We present a multi-year study of the precinct-by-precinct rollout of BWCs in the New York City Police Department (NYPD), the largest metropolitan police force in the United States.
-Our study adds meaningfully to the prior body of work and begins to clarify some of the discord within it, particularly with respect to large urban police departments.
+We present a multi-year study of the rollout of Body-Worn Cameras (BWCs) to the New York City Police Department (NYPD).
+Our study adds to the prior body of work by clarifying some of the discord within it, particularly with respect to large urban police departments.
 We estimate the effect of BWC deployment on precinct volumes of citizen stops, arrests, complaints against officers and use-of-force incidents.
-Results indicate that BWCs lead to both significant increases in police stops of citizens, and significant decreases in arrests and citizen complaints.
-We find no significant change in the use of force by officers.
-We also document evidence of significant heterogeneity in the nature of stops and complaints.
-Our findings speak to at least three potential benefits of BWCs in urban law enforcement: (1) an increase in legitimate proactive policing; (2) a decrease in citizen complaints alleging that the police have abused their authority; and (3) a reduction in arrests (which appears to be beneficial regardless of whether the reduction is a result of modified behavior on the part of police, citizens, or both).
+Results indicate that BWCs drive significant increases in stops and decreases in arrests and citizen complaints.
+We observe no effect on use of force.
+We also document heterogeneity in affected stops and complaints.
+Our findings speak to three potential benefits of BWCs in urban law enforcement: an increase in legitimate stops made by police; a decrease in complaints alleging officers’ abuse of authority; and a reduction in arrests (which appears beneficial, regardless of whether this results from improved behavior among police or citizens).

 Keywords: Body-worn cameras, difference in difference, police stops, police arrests, citizen complaints, NYPD